 It could be a law, I don't know.
 Read the full story

 The park is located less than 20 miles East of downtown Atlanta off Highway 78.
 Once you pay the $10.00 per car fee for entry to the 3,200 acre park, you will begin to discover a wide variety of things to do.
 There is a "theme park" area with shops, a miniature golf course, 4D theater, treetop adventure course, and various other seasonal attractions and events.
-There are additional fees for these attractions, and it can get a bit expensive.
+There are

 Additional park amenities include a gondola that lifts visitors to the top of the mountain (for a fee) to enjoy the spectacular view, including Atlanta's skyline.
 There is a open-air passenger train that travels around the base of the mountain, stopping for a short show and a drop-off site for hikers (the show is seasonal and train may or may not be running and/or stopping at the hiker drop-off.
 Call the park for information).
 There is a Robert Trent Jones designed golf course, a lake for fishing, canoeing, and kayaking, a riverboat ride, and an amphibious vehicle rides called "the Ducks".
 There is also an antique car museum and an Antebellum plantation with a petting zoo.
 All these attractions are subject to seasonal (and somewhat random) closures, so make sure to call ahead (don't rely on the website).